Volkswagen e-Golf (2014-2019) range, battery & charging

 Volkswagen e-Golf range

-Depending on your driving style, as well as traffic conditions and the weather, in our experience a range of 130 miles is a realistic expectation for general driving.
-That’s still plenty for most, but with rivals like the Nissan Leaf, Hyundai Kona Electric and Kia e-Niro all offering usefully better driving range, there's no doubt that this is a weak area for the e-Golf.
+While the e-Golf has a claimed maximum range of 144 miles, depending on your driving style, as well as traffic conditions and the weather, in our experience a range of 130 miles is a realistic expectation for general driving.

 It’s also worth considering the optional heat pump when specifying your e-Golf, especially if you’re planning longer journeys.
 It was an expensive option when the car was new, but in cold weather it saves a substantial amount of battery power by recycling waste heat energy from the drivetrain and ambient air, thus providing a useful amount of additional range.

 The e-Golf is supplied with a standard three-pin plug charging cable for domestic sockets, with a smart charging unit inline.
 Volkswagen also provides a Type 2 charging cable for connection to public charging points, or a professionally installed wallbox charger if you have one at home.

 The brand partners with Pod Point for home wallbox installations, and the e-Golf uses the CCS rapid charging system, which is becoming the standard charging format, and gives you access to the vast majority of public rapid chargers.

 You don't need to buy a cable to use CCS public chargers; all rapid-charging stations have the cable wired in, so just check that the charging point you're aiming for offers CCS charging, and you know the cable will be there.